Bottom line: The major religions without exception ask us to be mindful about our stewardship of the planet.

 But research shows that religious beliefs are also closely linked to attitudes toward the environment, making religion a critical environmental variable (and one that is far less talked or written about than it should be).

-In this essay, I take a look at the four largest world religions to see what each says about climate and sustainability.
+In this essay, I look at the four most widely practiced world religions to see what each says about climate and sustainability.
 This is a quick overview that is intended to provide a starting point for those who are interested.
 A further reading list is provided at the end.

 As a 2,500-year-old religion with many different schools of thought, Buddhism is extremely diverse.
 Broadly, Buddhism defines life as a cycle of suffering (dukkha).
 Similar to Hinduism, Buddhists believe in the concept of repeated reincarnation, called saṃsāra, until release (moksha) allows believers to pass into nirvana.

 Now there are many interpretations put forth by eco-Buddhists seeking to prove Buddhism is an inherently environmentally sensible belief system.
-While Buddhist teachings against desire, greed, and self-centeredness are arguably environmentally-motivated commandments, Buddhist ecologist Les Sponsel writes: "Entering this debate, one can argue that rather than forcing Buddhism to fit into received categories and frameworks in environmental ethics (or Western philosophical ethics more broadly), eco-Buddhists might remain true to their tradition and still construct a viable environmental ethic by taking as their primary focus the alleviation of suffering of humans and other sentient beings, or in positive terms, the promotion of their sustained well-being, which is contingent upon certain types of ecosystems."
+While Buddhist teachings against desire, greed, and self-centeredness are arguably environmentally-motivated commandments, Buddhist ecologist Les Sponsel writes: "Entering this debate, one can argue that rather than forcing Buddhism to fit into received categories and frameworks in environmental ethics (or Western philosophical ethics more broadly), eco-Buddhists might remain true to their tradition and still construct a viable environmental ethic by taking as their primary focus the alleviation of suffering of humans and other sentient beings, or in positive terms, the promotion of their sustained well-being."

 In other words, Buddhist tenets may not neatly 'fit' into Western conceptions of ethics, yet Buddhism is incontrovertibly a belief system that endorses a lifestyle of moderation.
 Buddhism is already inherently eco-friendly, and while there may be no official environmental ethic written into traditional Buddhism, its environmentally sensitive teachings are self-evident.